Bijie Guizhou, China Travel Guide

 For specific dietary needs, packing some familiar snacks or basic dry foods provides a reliable option when local options are limited.

 Formal cooking lessons in English are rare.
-Some guesthouses in cultural minority villages might offer informal cooking experiences.
-A wonderful way to connect with local ingredients and methods.
+Some guesthouses in heritage minority villages might offer informal cooking experiences.
+A wonderful way to connect using ingredients from the area and methods.

 Not formally organized in English for Bijie.
-A self-guided food tour of local markets and street food areas comes highly recommended.
+A self-guided-guided food tour of local markets and street food areas comes highly recommended.

 A staple of Guizhou cuisine, available widely in Bijie.
 A must-try for its unique tangy and spicy broth.